HuFY-dev/sparse_autoencoder/EXPLAINATION.md

 ## Experiments with SAEs

-I started with investigating the feature activation corresponding to the top 1% residual states in terms of their norms.
+Let's investigate the feature activation corresponding to the top 1% residual states in terms of their norms.
 Here are the $L_0$ and $L_1$ norms of the feature activations:

 <div align="center">
     <img src=".\images\feature_act_l0.png" alt="L0 norm of feature activations" width=600>